JuliaDocs/Documenter.jl/docs/src/lib/remote-links.md

     The [`Remotes` API](@ref remotes-api) can be used to implement the methods to compute the remote URLs (for now, Documenter only [supports GitHub natively](@ref Remotes.GitHub)).

 [^1]: There is an exception to this: links to Julia `Base` module source files.
-      But those are already handled and really only relevant to the Julia main manual build.
+      But Documenter already known how to handle those correctly, and they are really only relevant to the Julia main manual build.
 [^2]: GitHub is the most common case, but this could be extended to cover other Git hosting services in the future (as long as the remote can reliably determined from the `origin` URL).
 [^3]: One thing to be aware here is that Documenter builds up a cache of the Git repositories it finds on every `makedocs` call.
       This is for performance reasons, to reduce the number of file system accesses and, in particular, `git` calls, which are relatively slow.